BananaAcid/ai-operator/README.md

 It connects directly to the REST API endpoints of Ollama, OpenAI, GoogleAI (Gemini) and does not use the AI-Tools mechanism so it will work on any AI.
 The only dependencies are for the CLI interface.
 (And tsx for the time being to run the bin.)

+### internal proccess
-1. tell the api it is creating commands and will execute them if it writes them as `<CMD>...</CMD>` in its answers
+1. Tellng the api (using its systemprompt) to create commands and it will execute them if it writes them as `<CMD>...</CMD>` in its answers

-2. get the AI text:
+2. Get the AI response:
     - extract the strings within the `<CMD>...</CMD>` tags
-    - execute the commands (for simplicity, each command is spawned in a new shell context)
+    - execute the commands locally (for simplicity, each command is spawned in a new shell context)

-3. return the results as text to the API
+3. return the execution results as text to the API
     - ... this will work with any AI, as long as it folows the rules for creating commands and processing the results

 **Note:**

-A more reliable way would be to use AIs that support "tooling" (which are usually big AIs)
+Yes, a more reliable way would be to use AIs that support "tooling" (which are usually big AIs)
-- ... the tooling commands would be as seperate data from the test message in the JSON response
+- ... the tooling commands would then be as separate data from the response message

 ## Usage Notes